 Examine membrane topology of the proteins of interest using a topology predicting tool.

-Design the cloning strategy so that the fragments would face the cytoplasm once the fusion proteins have been inserted into Golgi membranes.
-If, as in the case here presented, both N- and C termini of the proteins of interest are cytoplasmically oriented, tag the proteins in eight possible ways (see Figure 1B).
+Design the cloning strategy so that the larger and smaller fragments would face the cytoplasm once the fusion proteins have been inserted into Golgi membranes.
+If, as in the case presented here, both N- and C-termini of the proteins of interest are cytoplasmically oriented, tag the proteins in eight possible ways (see Figure 1B).
 If N- or C-terminus of one or both proteins of interest is luminally oriented, exclude it from tagging.

 Subclone the genes of interest into appropriate expression vectors (see Table of Materials) by following standard cloning protocols.